-After serving two successful terms as the mayor of Steelton Borough he ran and was elected County Commissioner in November 2003.
-As Commissioner, George continues to work harder than ever and fight for the people whom too often don't have a voice.
-As county commissioner he is most proud of working relationships established with colleagues, the employees and the Courts.
-He has shown, unlike Washington, D.C. or Harrisburg, that the only way to fundamentally reform government and place the interests of our taxpayers first is to put personal and partisan interest last.
-Now in his second term as commissioner on the Dauphin County Board of Commissioners, Hartwick has primary oversight of the county's Human Services Department, Tax Assessment Office, Veterans Affairs, Children and Youth, Juvenile Probation, Area Agency on Aging and other initiatives.
-He has attracted international recognition to the county for its unprecedented Family Group conferencing success, and his strong leadership style and proactive, results-oriented approach which led to his selection by fellow county commissioners across the state for the prestigious COMCARE “Commissioner of the Year Award” in 2011.
-He was also elected "Government Leader of the Year" Award in 2006, along with his two fellow board members, by the Harrisburg Regional Chamber and CREDC.
-They also received the "Helping Hand" Award from Big Brothers/Big Sisters of the Capital Region, were awarded multiple "Waste Watchers" Awards from the state Department of Environmental Protection, and were named "Champions of Diversity" by the Institute for Cultural Partnerships.
+George received MLK, Jr. Dream Showcase – Dream Keeper Award and the Pennsylvania Department of Community and Economic Development Governor’s Award for Local Government in 2017.
+He also won the CCAP President’s Award in 2016 and 2014, the Latino Hispanic American Community Center Award, the 2015 Greater Harrisburg NAACP Presidential Citation, and the 2014 Governor’s Award for Local Government Excellence in recognition of his contribution to local government in Pennsylvania.
+His hard work on behalf of the Dauphin County Democratic Committee earned him the Chairman’s Award in 2014 and 2015-16.
+His strong leadership style and proactive, results-oriented approach led to his selection by fellow county commissioners across the state for the prestigious COMCARE “Commissioner of the Year Award” in 2011.
+He was also honored by the Harrisburg Regional Chamber and CREDC with the 2006 "Government Leader of the Year" Award, along with his two fellow board members.
+They also received the "Helping Hand" Award from Big Brothers/Big Sisters of the Capital Region, multiple "Waste Watcher" Awards from the state Department of Environmental Protection, and were named "Champions of Diversity" by the Institute for Cultural Partnerships.
 Other various awards include: Pennsylvania Citizens for Better Libraries (PCBL) Local Public Official Award, S.W.A.N.
 Collaboration Award, the Harambee Recognition Award of the Nguzo Saba Ujoma-Unity, and Electorate for President Obama Electoral College, among other awards.